Marketing your Schedule contract

 - What is a successful marketing strategy?

-- How can companies partner with GSA in order to be a better provider to federal customers?
+- How can companies partner with GSA and be a better provider to federal customers?

 - What resources are available to help me become a successful marketer?